With all the drama Aeroplan has been going through these past few months…

 What Are Your Favourite Travel Rewards?

 Leave a comment and let me know what your favourite travel rewards are.
-After reading this guide to Starwood Preferred Guest, would you consider making the switch?
+After reading this guide to the combined Marriott and Starwood program, would you consider making the switch?